nuclearcheesecake/wickusgoogledataanalyticscertificate2021/README.md

 2. [Guide a marketing strategy based on how users interact with fitness smart devices (with a focus on **SQL**)](#case2)
 3. [Case study 3 (with a focus on **R**)](#case3)

 The first two are theoretical case studies created by Google, and thus all the data was provided by them.
 For the last option, however, I had to find an alternative data source.
 Here follows my three case studies.
 As stated above, these case studies will implement the Google Data Analytics methodology.
-To further test out my toolset, I decided to attempt all 3 case studies with a primary focus on a singular tool (stated in brackets above).
+To further test out my toolset, I decided to attempt all 3 case studies with a primary focus on a singular tool (stated boldly in brackets above).

 <a name="case1"></a>
 ## Case Study 1 - Developing a new marketing strategy to increase influx of annual memberships at a bike-sharing company